mhocouchbase/couchbase-lite-java-ee-root/README.md

 * ee/common: code common to all Enterprise edition products
 * ee/android: the enterprise edition of the Couchbase Lite Android product
 * ee/java: the enterprise edition of the Couchbase Lite Java product
+* the GitHub repo couchbaselabs/couchbase-mobile-tools contains the source for the checkstyle tool

 Each of the four products has its own README